Designing the template structure in the DocumentBuilder editor

 DocBuilder Widget einschraenkungen mit inhalt 700 264

 When this restriction is set in a widget, the system checks whether the associated order came directly through an own webshop and contains a specific item.
 If so, the document is generated with the widget content.
-Otherwise, it is generated without the widget content.
+If this is the case, the document will be generated including the widget content.
+Otherwise, it will be generated without the widget content.

-Use the operators listed below to define how the value in the order being checked is compared with the value in the input field.
+With the operators listed below, you define how the value in the order to be checked is compared with the value in the input field for a widget restriction.

 Operator Explanation